wangmoApfel/morphia/docs/reference/content/guides/updating.md

 ## The Field Expression

 The field expression, used by all update operations,  can be either a single field name or any dot-notation form (for embedded elements).
-The positional operator ($) can also be used in the in the field expression for array updates.
+The positional operator ($) can also be used in the field expression for array updates.
 To illustrate, consider the entity here:

 ```java